The Nonprofit Status of Distant Hill

 - Any contributions to Distant Hill Gardens would be tax-deductible.

 These are both very important benefits to the possible future funding needs of Distant Hill Gardens.
 However, we learned that in New Hampshire, a nonprofit's Board of Directors must have at least five voting members, none of whom can be related by blood or marriage.
-And the Board has complete control of the day to day running of the organization.
+Both of us could not be on the board, and the decisions for the future of Distant Hill would not be ours to make.
+The Board, and not us, would have complete control of the day to day running of the organization.

 Because of this fact, we have decided not to file for 501c3 status at this time.
 We are not comfortable giving up control of Distant Hill just yet.